ajinkyatalekar/RedditTTS/README.md

 be generated in the */out* folder ~! :smile:

 ## Libraries Used
 If any of these are missing, just do `pip install <name>` and that should resolve it.
+For `ffmpeg`, install it from their website.
 - `praw` to scrape Reddit posts.
 - `selenium` and `webdriver_manager` to generate screenshots of the posts.
 - `gtts` and `pydub` to generate audio.
 - `moviepy` to generate video.
+- `ffmpeg` and `ffprobe` to generate video.

 ## Future Plans
 - Use the Reddit API directly instead of praw to improve performance (Current working on this :exclamation:).